 Getting out of the house in the morning is an all-hands-on-deck event at the Kennedy household.
 We have Dad on duty dressing the kids and throwing in some laundry, me fixing breakfast and packing the main part of their school lunches, and the kids rounding up their homework, school bags, packing their snacks, and taking over 15 min just to get their shoes on (it’s ritual).
 Then I still have to get dressed after that’s all done, dad drives them to school while I get ready, comes back and picks me up and we both get off to work.

 It feels like no matter how early we get up, there is always something keeping us from having a calm, collected morning.
-Much of the time wasted comes from eating our breakfast.
-Even though I try to keep it simple on weekdays, I feel like it would be the easiest place to chop time out of our routine if I could just expand the number of healthy and quick (I mean QUICK) breakfast recipes we cycle though.
+Much of the time wasted comes from making and eating our breakfast.
+Even though I always tried to keep it simple on weekdays, I always felt like I just couldn’t get enough healthy and quick (I mean QUICK) breakfast recipes to cycle through.

 And that’s when I discovered overnight oats.

 I mean, what could be simpler than opening your fridge, pulling out a spoon and digging right in to a nutrient-dense and ultra delicious bowl of flavoured, soft oats?

 Not a whole lot, to tell you the truth.

 The longest part of preparing them is the whole 2-min you need to spend the night before just throwing together the ingredients into a container or mason jar.
 You can’t complain about that!

 It’s versatile enough that you can free hand a variety of your own flavours/recipes, and top it with anything you have on hand that morning if you choose (or, eat it just like that, cause again.. it’s that easy!).

 Here’s my basic overnight oats recipe (picky eater approved!):